 - Allow your hands to follow the motion of the horse’s head and neck always keeping gentle contact with the reins, as the horse strides into the canter or lope.
 Western riders will not ride with contact but follow the motion without pulling on the reins.

 - Sit deep in the saddle, keeping your hips loose and following the rocking motion of the horse.
 Keep your shoulders back and sit upright.
 Don’t allow your upper body to sway.

-- Check your horse is on the correct lead.
+- Check that your horse is on the correct lead.
 As you become more experienced you’ll be able to feel the motion of the lead foreleg pulling your hip slightly forward.
 But in the beginning, it will be easier to use your peripheral vision to check the shoulder and foreleg.
-Tipping your head down to look will pull you out of correct position.
+Tipping your head down to look will pull you out of the correct position.

 - To correct the lead, sit deeply into the saddle, apply slight leg pressure, closing down on the horse and resist the forward motion of the horse’s head.
 Continue to squeeze back on the reins until the horse is again trotting.
-Ask the horse again, to canter starting at step one.
+Ask the horse again to canter, starting at step one.